1923 World Series: Background

-Babe Ruth had a great series, his first great one as a Yankee, batting .368 and hitting three home runs in the series.
+Babe Ruth had a great series, his first one as a Yankee, batting .368 and hitting three home runs in the series.

 Neither Lou Gehrig, Bill Terry nor Hack Wilson played in the Series.
 These future Hall of Famers were each in their first season and had played no more than thirteen games in the regular season.
 Gehrig had been called up from Hartford to play for the Yankees that year.
 In that time, however, a team had to have the permission of both the commissioner and the opposing team's manager to make a roster change so late in the season eligible for postseason play.
 The Yankees gained the permission of Commissioner Kenesaw Mountain Landis who then told them to get John McGraw's permission.
 McGraw and the Yankees had a long history of disdain after both teams had shared a stadium and the Giants had won both the 1921 and 1922 World Series from New York.
 Therefore, he declined permission and Gehrig would not be allowed to participate in the series which otherwise would have been his first World Series.
 As noted baseball historian John Thorn said, "As if the Yankees needed any more reason to hate John McGraw."